 - Have business cards on hand if you are entering a local art competition.

 Submitting Your Work:

-- If you submit as an individual artist, include a personal bio and any other information that might help organizers know who you are and what makes your art special when entering the competitions or applying for grants/fellowships.
-You want them to see that it is worth their while to spend time with your application.
+- If you submit as an individual artist, include a personal bio and any other information that might help organizers know who you are and what makes your art special when entering competitions or applying for grants/fellowships.
+You want them to see that spending time with your application is worth their while.
 If you have had previous success, such as winning prizes in shows, this would also be something great to mention.